Scientific Name

 Put your Blood Lily in a pot with a good mixture of sand and rich potting soil.
 Since they are very hardy, regular repotting isn't necessary unless in emergencies.

-It blooms in the late summer or fall and seemingly lies dormant during the other times of the year.
-Inspect the leaves now and then and remove withered ones to keep them looking lovely.
+It blooms in late summer or fall and seemingly lies dormant during the other times of the year.
+To keep it looking lovely, inspect the leaves occasionally and remove the withered ones.

 Links